 I have been a certified Vibroacoustic Harp Therapy practitioner since 2006 and introduced VAHT to Hawkesbury & District General Hospital (HGH) in 2007 (the first hospital in North America to offer this therapy to patients).
 In 2008, I was awarded the first ‘Recognition by the Medical Staff’ award at HGH.
 I have presented numerous ‘Healing Harp’ workshops at Algonquin College in Ottawa, Ontario.

 In 2013, I began my work in schools.
 It has been a fascinating experience and led to the creation of The O P E N S P A C E Project.

 In 2017, I completed the ‘Mindful Schools’ course.

-In 2018, I embarked upon an exciting collaborative music project which brought together 4 schools representing 3 school boards and two languages - a first for our community.
+In 2018, as part of the Canada-wide Music Monday events, I embarked upon an exciting collaborative music project which brought together 4 schools representing 3 school boards and two languages – a first for our community.

 In a kind of half-life, I am a handweaver and have exhibited my work in solo and group shows across Canada and internationally – receiving the Canadian Guild of Crafts ‘Award for Excellence’ and a First Prize at the Canadian National Exhibition.

 Central to my life and work is my two decades of Zen practice.
 In all things, the question that gets me out of bed in the morning is “What would happen if…..?”

 How has your worked evolved in the school system?
 In 2013, I received a grant from the Ontario Trillium Foundation to support a 2-year whole-school student enrichment project which introduced students to simple harp techniques and improvisation for purposes of relaxation and anxiety reduction.
 Almost immediately, referrals came from principals and teachers looking for innovative support in their work with students facing a variety of difficulties.
 This became the central concern of the project.